MCFpy/mcf/docs/source/getting_started.rst

     results["ate effect_list"]

 An entry *[1, 0]* for instance specifies the treatment contrast between treatment level 1 and treatment level 0.
-These contrasts are aligned with the estimated ATE's and their standard errors, which you can access using:
+These contrasts are aligned with the estimated :math:`ATE's` and their standard errors, which you can access using:

 .. code-block:: python

     results["ate"]
     results["ate_se"]

-The estimated IATE's, together with the predicted potential outcomes, are stored as a Pandas DataFrame in the following entry of the results dictionary:
+The estimated :math:`IATE's`, together with the predicted potential outcomes, are stored as a Pandas DataFrame in the following entry of the results dictionary:

 .. code-block:: python